The Good: Frances Conroy makes it through her lines without breaking to say, “This is the dumbest thing I’ve been in since Catwoman”?

 Making The Rules is like Tyler Perry’s Temptation (reviewed here!) without the moralizing or the secondary characters who have a life of their own . . . or, I suppose, a built-in audience that guarantees the film’s financial success.
 None of that is what major studios want going into a project and that might be why Making The Rules is unlikely to be a sleeper hit at all.
 The single point I’m giving the film is mostly due to Frances Conroy’s presence in the film and the way she gets through the philosophical technobabble without wincing.
 How such a wonderful actress gets sucked into so many terrible projects is about as big of a mystery as how Making The Rules ever got made.

-For other films currently in theaters, please check out my reviews of:
+For other works with Frances Conroy, please check out my reviews of:

 For other movie reviews, please check out my Film Review Index Page for an organized listing!